Fridah-kalee/Password-Locker/README.md

 ## User REquirements
 The user would like to;
-* Create a password locker account with my details, a login username and password.
+* Create a password locker account with details, a login username and password.
-* Store my already existing account credentials in the application for various accounts.
+* Store already existing account credentials in the application for various accounts.
-* Create new account credentials in the application generates a password for me to use when I sign up.
+* Create new account credentials in the application and have the application generate a random password for me to use when I sign up.
 * Have the option of putting in a password that I want to use for the new credential account instead of the generated one.
-* View my various account credentials and their passwords in the application.
+* View various account credentials and their passwords in the application.
 * Delete a credentials account that I no longer need in the application.
 ## Installation/Setup instructions
 The application requires the following installations to run;